 We design and develop proprietary, analog-intensive, mixed-signal integrated circuits (ICs) for a broad range of applications.
 Our innovative ICs can dramatically reduce the cost, size and system power requirements of the products that our customers sell to consumers.
-We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for cable or digital subscriber line (DSL), satellite radios and optical network equipment.
-With our recent acquisition of Cygnal Integrated Products, Inc. (Cygnal) we offer a family of 8-bit microcontrollers (MCUs) for use in a broad array of applications such as industrial automation and control, automotive sensors and controls, medical instrumentation, and electronic test and measurement equipment.
-Our major customers have included Agere Systems, Broadcom, Conexant/PC-TEL, Echostar, Hughes Network Systems, Intel, LGE, Sagem, Samsung, Sendo, Smart Link, Texas Instruments and Thomson.
+We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for cable or digital subscriber line (DSL), satellite radios and networking equipment.
+With our acquisition of Cygnal Integrated Products, Inc. (Cygnal) we offer a family of 8-bit microcontrollers (MCUs) for use in a broad array of applications such as industrial automation and control, automotive sensors and controls, medical instrumentation, and electronic test and measurement equipment.
+Our major customers include Agere Systems, Echostar, Hughes Network Systems, Intel, LG Electronics, Sagem, Samsung, Sendo, Smart Link and Thomson.

 Our company was founded in 1996.
-Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 509 at April 3, 2004, from 486 at the end of fiscal 2003 and 364 employees at the end of fiscal 2002.
+Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 568 at October 2, 2004, from 486 at the end of fiscal 2003 and 364 employees at the end of fiscal 2002.
 As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators in Asia, and to a lesser extent the United States, to manufacture the silicon wafers that reflect our IC designs.
 Each wafer contains numerous die, which are cut from the wafer to create a chip for an IC.
 We also rely on third-parties in Asia to assemble, package, and, in the majority of cases, test these die and ship these units to our customers.
-We plan to increase the amount of testing performed by such third parties, which we anticipate will facilitate faster delivery of products to our customers (particularly those located in Asia), shorter production cycle times, lower inventory requirements, lower costs and increased flexibility of test capacity.
+We have increased the amount of testing performed by such third parties, which facilitates faster delivery of products to our customers (particularly those located in Asia), shorter production cycle times, lower inventory requirements, lower costs and increased flexibility of test capacity.
 We have implemented supply chain management software which we believe will improve our ability to scale our operations, reduce our inventory requirements and improve the quality of our shipment scheduling commitments with our customers through improved efficiency.

-Our product set has expanded to a broad portfolio targeting the mobile handset and broad-based mixed-signal applications.
-Our expertise in analog-intensive, high-performance, mixed signal ICs enables us to develop highly differentiated solutions that address multiple markets.
-For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodem® family of embedded modems has been widely adopted by satellite set-top box manufacturers; and our AeroTM GSM/GPRS transceiver family is being shipped in mobile handsets worldwide.
+Our product set has expanded to a broad portfolio targeting mobile handset and broad-based mixed-signal applications.
+Our expertise in analogintensive, high-performance, mixed-signal ICs enables us to develop highly differentiated solutions that address multiple markets.
+For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodemâ family of embedded modems has been widely adopted by satellite set-top box manufacturers; and our Aeroâ Global System for Mobile Communications (GSM)/General Packet Radio Services (GPRS) transceiver family is being shipped in mobile handsets worldwide.
 We continue to introduce next generation ICs with added functionality and further integration.
 In February 2004, we introduced a power amplifier product for GSM/GPRS mobile handsets that is in the sampling stage to wireless customers.
+In June 2004, we introduced the Aero II transceiver that provides increased performance and integration over our prior offerings.
+In July 2004, we introduced and are now sampling the Aero EDGE Radio, which addresses the Enhanced Data Rates for Global Evolution (EDGE) standard for mobile handsets.
 Through our recently acquired MCU business and our internal development efforts, we further diversified our product portfolio.
 We plan to continue to diversify our product portfolio by introducing products that increase the content we provide for existing applications and by introducing ICs for markets we do not currently address, thereby expanding our total available market opportunity.